Bible Verses About Faith

 "But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint."

-This verse teaches that waiting on the Lord with faith leads to supernatural endurance.
+Waiting on the Lord with faith leads to supernatural endurance and renewed strength.

 Jeremiah 17:14